fortigate3600/KeyL/README.md

 3. **Set Your Telegram Token**
    Go on telegram, get a bot and put its token in `config.py` \
    Then create a channel called "@channelName" and put it `config.py` as well \
+   after that add your mod to the channel as an admin
    > If you’re unsure how to do it, it's trivial stuff just ask ChatGPT.

 5. **Customize Logger Behavior (Optional)**